ppone/docs/accounting/quickbooks-desktop.md

 - Modifications to invoices on Invoiced after they are synced will do nothing to the corresponding invoice in QuickBooks.

-- Only charges that originated from Invoiced are sent to QuickBooks.
+- Only payments processed through Invoiced are sent to QuickBooks.
 Offline payments recorded on Invoiced are not synced to QuickBooks.
+Any payments applied to invoices on QuickBooks are synced to Invoiced.

 - Refunds are not currently synced.
 Any refunds initiated through Invoiced must be reconciled by hand.